Intellectual Humility: A Timeless Virtue

 As former monk Hari Prasada, co-founder of Upbuild and instructor for a workshop called Excavating Your Ego, puts it, “When we confront our ego it is a rude awakening.
 But this necessary suffering will help us avoid a lot of unnecessary suffering.”

-Upbuild uses a personality framework called the Enneagram to help people identify the components of their egos.
-This framework (which often gets confused with astrological stuff, though there’s nothing actually mystic about it) that can help you understand your motivations, triggers, and the social masks you put on when your ego feels threatened.
+Upbuild teaches workshops that help people identify the components of their egos.
+Their goal is for you to understand your motivations, triggers, and the social masks you put on when your ego feels threatened.

-This framework helped me wake up to my tendency to try to “achieve at all costs”—making me unnecessarily competitive and image-conscious—and how my ego rears its head primarily when I feel ashamed, and that my ego is less driven by anger or fear.
+Taking a long hard look at my own ego tendencies helped me wake up to my tendency to try to “achieve at all costs”—making me unnecessarily competitive and image-conscious—and how my ego rears its head primarily when I feel ashamed, and that my ego is less driven by anger or fear.
 It also helped me understand the paradox between those ego-driven tendencies and my tendency toward generosity in good times, and irrational people-pleasing in my worst times.
-(I’m a Type 3 with a 2 wing, for those who know the Enneagram.)

 Look for the signs, in yourself and others, that a conversation has veered from the realm of ideas and into the realm of the personal.
 If it helps, watch some debates on CNN and look for the following: